ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Make_Illegal_Types_Unrepresentable.md

 The interface language these tools used was Python.
 To send commands to the programmable meter, the meter developers had used the stringly-typed route (The docs had a reference to Turbo C, so the meter was created long before Python's annotated types).
-The students ended up puzzling over getting the format of the strings correct.
+The students ended up puzzling over getting the format of the strings correct, rather than doing the lab.

+## How Cyclopts uses Types